JeodC/PortMaster-Descent/README.md

 Addon sound files are in the data folders for both games.
 These files (sc55 and opl3) are both available on the dxx-rebirth website. dxxr-sc55-music.dxa is used by default.
 To use the opl3 file instead, add a file extension to the sc55-music file like ```d1xr-sc55-music.dxa.bak```.

-A Default pilot profile is preconfigured.
-For multiplayer, this pilot profile can be renamed or a new one created.
-If a new pilot is created, you will need to manually assign your joystick controls in the game options.
-Devices without analog sticks will need to reconfigure controls anyway.

 Ini files d1x.ini and d2x.ini are configurable.
+It is recommended to not touch the Controls section of the ini files.

+GPtoKeyB is used instead of SDL Joystick controls.
+Keys can be configured by opening the descent.gptk file in a text editor.
+The file is commented with the default KBM controls to make modification easier.

 ## To-Do: QoL Changes
 [ ] Default controls (currently manually assigned by user / default pilot)
 [ ] GPToKeyB allow user to scroll through letters to create profile name and enter numbers for level select
-[ ] Hotkeys to skip movies (Descent 2 intro)
+[x] Hotkeys to skip movies (Descent 2 intro)
 [ ] Cheats...somehow

 ## Contributing